- Other Post Graduate Training - Loyola University Chicago Stritch School of Medicine (2005-2007), Epidemiology

 Kevin Albuquerque, M.D., has spent his career treating breast and gynecologic cancers – including cervical, uterine, vulva, and ovarian cancer.

-As leader of UT Southwestern Medical Center’s gynecologic radiation oncology efforts, Dr. Albuquerque is one of the few radiation oncologists in North Texas offering specialized brachytherapy, a targeted radiation therapy that sends radiation directly to the tumor.
+As Chief of Gynecological Radiation Oncology Service, Dr. Albuquerque is one of the few radiation oncologists in North Texas offering specialized brachytherapy, a targeted radiation therapy that sends radiation directly to the tumor.
 He says it offers the best chance at preserving – or even improving – a cancer patient’s quality of life.

 In quality-of-life assessments on breast cancer patients, Dr. Albuquerque found that patients who received breast brachytherapy felt better, had more energy, and had a better quality of life overall than patients who underwent traditional radiation therapy.
 He hopes to perform similar quality-of-life studies for different types of gynecologic cancer.